AleksandarShishkov/LearningPortal_Laravel-CodeAcademyProject/README.md

 # website - https://peppers-aws.ddns.net/

-# The project was realized within the final exam of the Code Academy`s PHP/Laravel/SQL course - 2023.
+# The project was realized as part of the final exam for the Code Academy`s PHP/Laravel/SQL course - 2023.

 # LearningPortal
 is a platform built as a multifunctional tool that includes various login roles - public, student, teacher, business, and administrator.